 Learn more about the ecology and geology of the fascinating Chiriqui Highlands, shared with Costa Rica and home to endemic species such as Black Guan, Chiriqui Quail-Dove, Magenta-throated Woodstar, Prong-billed Barbet, Sulphur-winged Parakeet, Yellow-winged Vireo, and more.
 Here and in the montane foothills adjacent we look for Azure-hooded Jay; Sulphur-winged and Barred Parakeets; tanagers galore: Bay-headed, Rufouswinged, Flame-colored, White-winged, Carmiol's, Cherrie's, Hepatic, and Spangle-cheeked; Slate-throated Redstart; Tropical Parula; Blue-and-white Swallow; Tawny-capped Euphonia; Golden-bellied Flycatcher; and the gorgeous Collared Trogon.
 Wow!
 Other lasting memories come from sightings of Squirrel Cuckoo, Ornate Hawk-Eagle, Northern Emerald-Toucanet, and the impressive Red-headed and Prong-billed Barbets.

 The lodge prides itself in its farm to table restaurant where local chef, Alma, brings her expertise in Asian and European cuisine.

 Accommodations at Mt.
 Totumas (B,L,D)

-Tues., Oct.
-24 Departures from David
+Tues., Jan.
+31 Departures from David

 No one wants to go, but it's time!
-We set the departure for this extension from the Pacific-side lowland town of David so that you can best match onward flights to your outbound international flight.
+We set the departure for this tour from the Pacific-side lowland town of David so that you can best match onward flights to your outbound international flight.
 We are able to accommodate the direct flight to the Panama City Airport, even if it means an early start on COPA.
-For the January tour this flight was at 9:40 AM.
-If you see a flight before that please ask us-it might be best to overnight in David and start early the following day, October 25 if so.
+For past tours this flight was at 9:40 AM.
+If you see a flight before that please ask us-it might be best to overnight in David and fly out early tomorrow.
 (B)